runemoondragon/satflix/frontend/vooomo_safe_token_warrant.md

 **VOOOMO: SIMPLE AGREEMENT FOR FUTURE EQUITY (SAFE) + TOKEN WARRANT**

 **Project:** Vooomo
 **Issuer:** Vooomo (to be incorporated)
-**Contributor:** Wallet ID: `bc1p2q6qtpam8tsrsfkuumh7wduxl2j83rzf6l2u9wl09hw90thapxrqelakf2`
 ---

 ### 1. Purpose

 This SAFE represents a convertible, non-debt contribution by the **Contributor** to support the development of Vooomo, a Bitcoin-native media platform.
-In addition to equity rights, the Contributor is granted a **Token Warrant**, entitling them to receive a proportional share of the native token ($VOO) upon issuance.
+In addition to equity rights, the Contributor is granted a **Token Warrant**, entitling them to receive a proportional share of the native Vooomo token upon issuance.

 ---